miosync-masa/lambda3-memory-dft/README.md

 We thank Lie & Fullwood for establishing the theoretical framework that motivated this work [PRL 135, 230204 (2025)].

-The insight that "density-only theories erase history by construction" emerged from the observation that even everyday materials (elastic bands, compressed foams) exhibit memory effects that standard DFT cannot capture.
+The insight that "the same distance has different meaning depending on direction" emerged from analyzing elastic hysteresis in everyday materials.

 ---